pietraldo/sudoku-solver/README.md

 # sudoku-solver

-This program solve sudoku.
-It is wriiten in C in POSIX standard.
+This program solves sudoku.
+It is written in C in POSIX standard.

 ## Installation